-Risk assessment is a cognitive psychology topic with obvious relevance to environmental issues (Slovic, 1993).
-Numerous studies have explored the public’s perception of risks associated with environmental hazards such as nuclear waste (e. g., Drottz & Sjö berg, 1990; Flynn, Slovic, & Mertz, 1993; Peters & Slovic, 1996; Sjö berg & Drottz-Sjö berg, 2001) and toxic chemicals (e. g., Kraus, Malmfors, & Slovic, P., 1992; Mertz, Slovic, & Purchase, 1998).
-Researchers who study risk perception address a variety of questions including how to measure the accuracy of public perceptions of risk (especially when there may be disagreement among the experts about the ” true” risk), how to effectively communicate known risks to the public, and how to influence people’s behavior so as to manage risk.
-Rresearch on risk assessment has suggested that people’s risk estimates are less than rational for a variety of reasons including the following (reviewed in Nickerson, 2003):
+Risk assessment applies cognitive psychology to environmental and other hazards.
+Numerous studies have explored the public’s perception of risks associated with environmental hazards such as nuclear waste and toxic chemicals.
+Researchers who study risk perception address a variety of questions including how to measure the accuracy of public perceptions of risk (especially when there may be disagreement among the experts about the “true” risk), how to effectively communicate known risks to the public, and how to influence people’s behavior so as to manage risk.
+Research on risk assessment has suggested that people’s risk estimates are less than rational for a variety of reasons, including the following (reviewed in Nickerson, 2003):

 - people underestimate their own risks because of being overly optimistic